suleimansultanov/loudlytestproject/Readme.md

 - Built-in tempo estimation and beat tracking functions.
 - Works well for a wide range of audio signals.

-Madmom package Approach
+Madmom package Approach(Handling multiple tempos by segments)

 [`Madmom`](https://madmom.readthedocs.io/) is a music processing library specifically designed for beat tracking, onset detection, and tempo estimation.
+This solution is more accurate - Instead of computing a single BPM for the entire song, the algorithm divides the audio into small overlapping time windows.
+Each segment is analyzed separately, and a local BPM is calculated.
+The final result can be a BPM curve over time.

 Advantages:
 - Optimized for real-time music analysis.